It is a laboratory technique routinely used in microbiological studies of bacteria.

 - To collect a blood sample, they can perform a blood draw.

 After they have collected the sample, they will send it to a laboratory for testing.
-A technician will use a special staining technique to make it easier to see the bacteria under a microscope.
+A technician will use a unique staining technique to make it easier to see the bacteria under a microscope.

 What do the results of a Gram stain mean?